 EDUC-400 Independent Study (1-2 Credits) Advanced critical study or research on a specific topic related to education.
 P/NC option available for cooperating teachers.
 Prerequisite: permission of instructor.
-Prerequisite: permission of instructor.
 EDUC-400TR Education Elective (1-12 Credits) EDUC-411 Methods 5-12 Literacy (2 Credits) Examination of current, research-based methods for improving reading effectiveness in all content area middle and secondary classrooms through explicit strategy instruction.
 Includes: reading process, English Language Learner challenges, language acquisition, and teaching with a wide range of texts.
 Prerequisites: EDUC-301, EDMU-330 and retention in Teacher Education Program.
 EDUC-412 Methods 5-12 Literacy (4 Credits) Examination of current, research-based methods for improving reading effectiveness in all content area middle and secondary classrooms through explicit strategy instruction.
 Includes: reading process, English Language Learner challenges, language acquisition, and teaching with a wide range of texts.
 Prerequisites: EDUC-301 and retention in Teacher Education Program.
 EDUC-422 Classroom Management Seminar (1 Credits) Investigation of processes of teaching and learning designed to supplement the student teaching experience.
 Highly interactive, student-centered sessions focus primarily on the planning, implementation, and management of constructivist teaching and assessment methods in the K-12 classrooms.
 Prerequisites: Retention in Teacher Education Program, Admission to Student Teaching.
 Concurrent registration in Student Teaching is required EDUC-450 School and Society (2 Credits) (PH) A historical, ethical and philosophical investigation of the relationship between American schools and American society.
 Exploration of contemporary educational issues and practices.
 Prerequisites: Retention in Teacher Education Program.
 Concurrent registration in Student Teaching and EDUC 422 is required.
 EDUC-450A School and Society II (3 Credits) A historical, ethical and philosophical investigation of the relationship between American schools and American society.
 Exploration of contemporary educational issues and practices.
 Completion of a Senior Inquiry research project.
 Prerequisites: Retention in Teacher Education Program.
 Concurrent registration with EDUC 451 is required.
 Permission of education advisor needed if a prerequisite is not met.
 EDUC-451 Service Learning Intern (1 Credits) A service learning course coupled with EDUC 450 as a Learning Community.
 Teacher candidates complete a 30-hour internship at a local middle school under the supervision of the 450A instructor(s) and school faculty.
 Full group discussion sessions are also required.
 Prerequisite: Retention in Teacher Education Program, Concurrent Enrollment in EDUC-450A.
-EDUC-456 Assessment of Reading Problems (2 Credits) Expansion of an understanding of theoretical and practical aspects of pedagogy as applied to research based methods of diagnosing and correcting reading problems.
-Candidates will examine foundational concepts of assessments in reading, the uses of the Benchmark Assessment System (or similar tool) to determine independent, instructional and frustration reading levels of students.
+EDUC-456 Assessment of Reading Problems (2 Credits) Expansion of an understanding of theoretical and practical aspects of pedagogy as applied to research-based methods of identifying and remediating reading problems.
+Candidates will examine foundational concepts of assessment in reading, administer and interpret assessments to evaluate reading skills, and analyze reading assessment results to make instructional decisions.
 Prerequisite: Retention in Teacher Education Program, Completion of Student Teaching, Concurrent Enrollment in EDUC 456C.
 Course changed from 3 credits to 2 credits on May 15, 2020.
 EDUC-456C Reading Diagnosis Clinical (1 Credits) Experience implementing the strategies identified in EDUC-456 while working with students in one elementary school grade level, 1 to 6, during individual and small group instructions for a minimum of 30 clock hours.
 A formal observation of a candidate's teaching is conducted by college faculty at least once during the term.
 Feedback provided during pre-observation and post-observation conferences.
 Concurrent registration in EDUC-456 is required.
 EDUC-499 Directed Study (1-2 Credits) Prerequisite: permission of instructor.